 Use a long section of the paper towel without tearing apart the sheets.
+The length of your seed tape should be suitable for your size of garden or container.
 Cut paper towel into strips about 3″ wide

 Use the toilet paper as is, it’s already a good width (you could cut the toilet paper in half for narrower seed tape)

 Then make a thick paste out of flour and water, something about the consistency of thick white glue

 Try 2 tablespoons of flour and 1 tablespoon of water to start with and then adjust from there.
 For a larger amount do 1 cup of flour and 1/2 cup of water.
 You may need a bit more water to reach the right thick “white-gluey” consistency.

 It shouldn’t be too gloppy or difficult to spread at the same time as not being too watery.
 This is important because if too much water is present the seeds will sprout.
 If it’s too dry then it’ll tear the paper towel or toilet paper.